jwir3/gulp-ssh-deploy/README.md

 If specified, the deployed release folder will be `chmod`'ed to this set of permissions.
 May be specified in human-readable format (e.g. `ug+rwX`) or octal (e.g. `0777`).

 #### package_task (Optional, default = '')
 The task to run prior to transferring the distribution.
 This task should bundle your distribution and prepare it for transfer to the remote host.
-This will be added as a dependency to the `release` task.
+This will be added as a dependency to the `deploy` task.

+#### deploy_task_name (Optional, default = 'deploy')
+The task name to call the 'deployment' task.
+This will create a task within your gulp configuration with the given name that performs the deployment.

 ### Gulp Tasks
 Setup and configuration will create up to seven gulp tasks: